john-itcsolutions/bucordo/README.md

-bucordo - a table-based replication system: descended from bucardo https://github.com/bucardo/bucardo
+Bucordo - a table-based replication system: descended from bucardo https://github.com/bucardo/bucardo
         - This adaptation aimed at achieving Automated Trust - with the immutability and automatic Trust of a Blockchain:
 	With heaps of data capacity, yet with no mining.